 All staff work hard to create an environment where pupils are safe, happy and supported.
 To allow our pupils to flourish staff receive regular Safeguarding and child protection training.

 We recognise our role in keeping pupils safe beyond the school gates and work closely our pupils to ensure they are aware of the risk in the community and online.
 We work with our parents and carers to ensure families are educated about the dangers of mobiles, social media and group chats.
 We promote a partnership with the Academy and home to ensure pupil safety so that issues do not arise that can impact learning in within the Academy.
 As an Academy we ensure staff are on duty within our local community before and at the end of the Academy day.

 Our Designated Safeguarding leads are:

-Primary Lead - Joanna Chick (Head of Primary)
+Academy Lead - Joanna Chick (Head of Primary Phase)

 Safeguarding Governor - Joan Forrest (Governor)

 We recognise the importance of ensuring our pupils understand how to behave appropriately and safely online.
 Through our assemblies and PSHE programme we work hard to educate pupils on the dangers and pitfalls of the Internet and social media.
 In school, we employ software that monitors pupil online behaviour and will pick up any inappropriate keystrokes, searches or messages so that any concerns can be dealt with swiftly.